 Directed by Sergio Leone (Bob Robertson)

-Fans that doted on the picture were fascinated to find out that the first film A Fistful of Dollars was actually the result of a three-way cultural exchange of pop cinema trends between Italy, Japan and the U.S..
+Fans that doted on the picture were fascinated to discover that the first film A Fistful of Dollars was actually the result of a three-way exchange of pop cinema trends between Italy, Japan and the U.S..
 Japanese crime & costume action directors fashioned their own hyper-violent and stylized responses to American genre pictures, especially after director John Sturges re-imagined Akira Kurosawa’s classic epic Seven Samurai as a western, making gunfight choreography the most important element.
 Knowing that Europeans were bigger fans of American westerns than anyone, the ex-assistant director Sergio Leone fell in with a couple of producers stealing adapting Kurosawa’s Yojimbo as an American-style western for the Italian market.
-Leone added a style and attitude of his own, borrowing a sense of freebooting cynicism from Robert Aldrich’s Vera Cruz, and conceiving of story in terms of a poker game, in which every hand is a new violent action set piece.
+Leone added a style and attitude of his own, borrowing a sense of freebooting cynicism from Robert Aldrich’s Vera Cruz.
+Leone conceived of story in terms of a poker game in which every hand is a new violent action set piece.

-Had Clint Eastwood previously been given the opportunity to contribute to a movie, as he was here?
+Had Clint Eastwood previously been given the opportunity to contribute to a movie to the degree he had here?
 The Man With No Name is really the actor’s own creation — his interpretation of the script is a far cry from the basically happy-go-lucky character he played on TV’s Rawhide.
 Eastwood’s hero is the apotheosis of the lethal gunslinger that little boys (Sergio Leone among them) have adored ever since Matt Dillon made his first triple-play gun-down.
 Joe talks in a raspy whisper, snarls with a cheroot in his mouth and shoots his six-gun like nothing human.
 Leone plays up the mythic aspect of this magic gunfighter.
 For the finale, Joe makes a ghostlike entrance out of a cloud of dust.
 For a moment, his opponent thinks he must be superhuman, or a ghost.

-Rarely have so many elements come together so well, ‘the first time out.’
+Rarely have so many elements come together so well ‘the first time out.’
 Despite his tiny budget Leone was able to muster key talent like the excellent art director Carlo Simi and composer Ennio Morricone, whose contribution to the series would equal Leone’s own.
-When Per un pugno di dollari scored a local hit, and took off like wildfire in theaters around the world the director became fully established in the Roman filmmaking scene.
+When Per un pugno di dollari took off like wildfire in theaters around the world the director became fully established in the Roman filmmaking scene.
 The Italian western would take over from the sword ‘n’ sandal epic as Italy’s most successful filmic export.